 Mediation itself is not compulsory, but it offers plenty of benefits, typically giving you much more control than if you rely on the decision of the court on matters like the division of finances and assets.

-It is also usually much faster and costs less – around £700 per session, compared with court fees of about £8,000 to £10,000 on average.
+It is also usually much faster and costs significantly less than going through court proceedings.

 The MIAM session itself will usually last around 45 minutes, although it may be a little longer if you have a lot of questions for the mediator to answer.